0xyd/SocialAuthDjangoTutorial/README.md

 We are too excited to wait.
 So let's trigger our web app for development!
 Go to "Status & Review" page (Mark 1) and there is a toggle on the right side of the page (Mark 2).
 Click it for start.
 ![Status & Review](https://raw.githubusercontent.com/davisfreeman1015/SocialAuthDjangoTutorial/master/Imgs/Status%20&%20Review.png)

-### 5. Make a simple app with social authentication
+### 3. Initialize an app with facebook social authentication

 ##### A. Add the facebook app id and secret into the setting.py.
 ![Add the app_id and app_secret](https://raw.githubusercontent.com/davisfreeman1015/SocialAuthDjangoTutorial/master/Imgs/Put%20the%20app%20id%20and%20secret%20into%20the%20setting.png)